Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Preliminaries

 \subsection{Random graph models}

 We usually denote random variables by upper-case letters.
 Probabilities are denoted by $\P[\any]$, expectation, variance, and median by $\E[\any]$, $\Var[\any]$, $\M[\any]$, respectively.
 If we need to clarify which probability measures we employ, we use subscripts like~$\P[\any]_M$.
+We will use the Iverson bracket notation $\Iver{\phi}$ for boolean expressions~$\phi$ where~$\Iver{\phi}$ is one if $\phi$ is true and zero otherwise.
 For a sequence of random variables~$(X_n)_{n \in \N}$ and a random variable~$Y$, recall that~$(X_n)$ \emph{converges in distribution}~to $X$ if it holds that

 We denote the convergence in distribution with~$(X_n) \convd X$.

 A \emph{random graph model} is a sequence of random variables~$(G_n)_{n \in \N}$ over $n$-vertex graphs.
 For simplicity, we fix~$V(G_n) = [n]$.
 The \emph{parametrisation} of the model is a function~$\rho\colon \N \to \R^t$ that creates a tuple of~$t$ parameters depending on~$n$ which in turn determine the probability distribution of each variable~$G_n$.
 By~$G(n,\rho(n))$ we denote the random variable~$G_n$ with the probability distribution prescribed by the model with parameters~$\rho(n)$.
 In order to distinguish random models we will introduce superscripts like~$\chunglu$ or~$\kleinberg$.